 As you may have guessed, hydraulic suspensions work well for a wide variety of situations most riders are likely to face, hence the reason they are still in use today.

-Unfortunately (or fortunately, depending on how much you like swapping parts) Harley suspensions are very basic.
+Unfortunately (or fortunately, depending on how much you like swapping parts) Harley shocks are very basic.
 They offer little adjustability, and are set up to ride comfortably and give good ground clearance, but not to perform well.
 Like everything on a bar-and-shield product, these components can be swapped out for better performing, more adjustable componentry tailored to your style of riding.